 Matthew Lensen completed his Human Justice undergraduate degree at the University of Regina.
 Matthew’s research interests include human trafficking, sex-selective abortion, women in politics, physical anthropology and CPTED (Crime Prevention Through Environmental Design).
 (2013-2013)

-Kallie Garcia is currently a graduate student in the Interdisciplinary Program working in the area of Fine Arts at the University of Regina.
+Kallie Garcia completed her Interdisciplinary Program working in the area of Fine Arts at the University of Regina.
 Her research and art practice is focused on the combination of restorative justice and art as an alternative medium of communication.
 Her interests are based in art and social justice and are framed by the art based methodologies in working with those in conflict with the law.
 (2013-2013)

 Dr. Stewart would like to thank these and other students all of whom have assisted with this research over the past years.
 If you would like to get information about joining the research team please contact Dr. Michelle Stewart.